Bill Whiskey Tjapaltjarri Indigenous Australian (Pitjantjatjara), 1920-2008

 Despite starting late, Tjapaltjarri quickly gained international acclaim.

 His paintings were exhibited in prestigious galleries worldwide, including a sell-out exhibition in London where his works fetched over a quarter of a million dollars each.
 He was a two-time finalist in the Telstra Awards, with exhibitions in Copenhagen, Singapore, and London.
 Bill Whiskey Tjapaltjarri passed away in 2008, leaving behind a powerful legacy.
-His art preserves his people's stories and fosters appreciation of Aboriginal heritage, inspiring new generations of Indigenous artists and art lovers globally.
+His art preserves his people's stories and fosters appreciation of Australian Indigenous heritage, inspiring new generations of Indigenous artists and art lovers globally.